 Standards and technical resources

-Our technical specialist help write and publish Oregon's rules for occupational safety and health.
+Our technical specialists help write and publish Oregon's rules for occupational safety and health.
 You can call or email them to get help understanding and applying the rules to your workplace.
 They will also point you to our publications that help explain the rules in an easy to understand and practical way.

 The Oregon OSHA Resource Center has a lending library offering hundreds of videos and an extensive collection of books and journals covering all aspects of workplace safety and health.
 You can order publications online or through our resource center.

-Classes cover basic safety and health management, safety committee activities, recordkeeping, accident investigations, ergonomics, hazard communication, fall protection, and lockout/tagout.
+Classes cover basic safety and health management, safety committee activities, record keeping, accident investigations, ergonomics, hazard communication, fall protection, and lockout/tagout.